Algebraic Diversity: Group-Theoretic Spectral Estimation from Single Observations: Mathematical Framework

 for a tolerance $\varepsilon > 0$, then no group in the catalog achieves spectral concentration appreciably above the white-noise baseline $1/M$, and the observation contains no exploitable algebraic structure.
 In this regime, the optimal strategy is the trivial group $G = \{e\}$ with temporal accumulation: collect additional snapshots and form the sample covariance~(\ref{eq:sample_cov}). \end{corollary}

 \begin{remark}[The $(G, L)$ Continuum] Theorem~\ref{thm:trivial} and the General Replacement Theorem together establish a continuous tradeoff between algebraic diversity and temporal diversity.
-For $L$ independent snapshots each processed with a group $G$ of order $|G|$, the variance of the combined estimator satisfies
+The variance reduction afforded by a group is governed not by the raw order $|G|$ but by the \emph{effective dimension}